medhijk/soi_waypoint_work/README.md

 # soi_waypoint_work
 NOTE: This is currently a work in development.
-At present, the arduplane is set up to follow only a first set of waypoints in a mission.
+UPDATE: Support for following multiple sets of waypoint available now

 TODO:
 * cleanly handle multiple sets of waypoints received (second set, third set, fourth set, ...)